-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages Operation ns Readiness (OR) OR-1 SOW § 2.5 Transition Phase Scope SOW §2.6 Operations Phase Scope The MCO must be operational no later than the agreed upon Operational Start Date.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages Operation s Readiness (OR) OR-1 SOW § 2.5 Transition Phase Scope SOW §2.6 Operations Phase Scope The MCO must be operational no later than the agreed upon Operational Start Date.
 HHSC, or its agent, will determine when the MCO is considered to be operational based on the requirements in §§ 2.5 and 2.6 of the SOW.
-Operational Start Date Each Day of noncompliance, per MCO's Service Area.
+Operational Start Date Each Day of noncompliance.
 HHSC may assess up to \$10,000 per Day of noncompliance, for each Day beyond the Operational Start Date that the MCO is not operational until the Day that the MCO is operational, including all systems.

-1 Derived from the SOW (Exhibit B), Exhibit A, or Exhibit C.
+&lt;sup>1Derived from the SOW (Exhibit B), Exhibit A, or Exhibit C.

-2 Standard specified in the SOW.
+&lt;sup>2 Standard specified in the SOW.
 Note: Where the due date states 30 days, the MCO is to provide the deliverable by the last day of the month following the end of the reporting period.
 Where the due date states 45 days, the MCO is to provide the deliverable by the 15th day of the second month following the end of the reporting period.

-3 Period during which HHSC will evaluate service for purposes of tailored remedies.
+&lt;sup>3 Period during which HHSC will evaluate service for purposes of tailored remedies.

-4Measure against which HHSC will apply remedies.
+&lt;sup>4 Measure against which HHSC will apply remedies.

-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages OR-2 SOW § 2.5.3.6 Systems Readiness and Transfer of Data The MCO must submit to HHSC or to the designated Readiness Review Contractor the following plans for review, no later than 120 Days prior to the Operational Start Date: Transition Phase Each Day of noncompliance, per report, per MCO's Service Area.
-HHSC may assess up to \$1,000 per Day of noncompliance per report, and per MCO's Service Area for each Day a Deliverable is not submitted or is late, inaccurate, or incomplete.
-Disaster Recovery Plan; Business Continuity Plan; Security Management Plan; Joint Interface Plan; Risk Management Plan; Systems Quality Assurance Plan.
-Change Management Plan OR-3 SOW § 2.5.3.7 Operations Readiness Final versions of the Provider Directory must be submitted to the HHSC Administrative Services Contractor no later than 95 Days prior to the Operational Start Date.
-Transition Phase Each Day of noncompliance, per directory, per MCO's Service Area.
-HHSC may assess up to \$1,000 per Day of noncompliance per directory for each Day the directory, and per MCO's Service Area is not submitted or is late, inaccurate, or incomplete.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages OR-2 SOW § 2.5.3.6 Systems Readiness and Transfer of Data The MCO must submit to HHSC or to the designated Readiness Review Contractor the following plans for review, no later than 120 Days prior to the Operational Start Date: 1.
+Disaster Recovery Plan; 2.
+Business Continuity Plan; 3.
+Security Management Plan; 4.
+Joint Interface Plan; 5.
+Risk Management Plan; 6.
+Systems Quality Assurance Plan.
+7. Change Management Plan Transition Phase Each Day of noncompliance, per report.
+HHSC may assess up to \$1,000 per Day of noncompliance and per report for each Day a Deliverable is not submitted or is late, inaccurate, or incomplete.
+OR-3 SOW § 2.5.3.7 Operations Readiness Final versions of the Provider Directory must be submitted to the HHSC Administrative Services Contractor no later than 95 Days prior to the Operational Start Date.
+Transition Phase Each Day of noncompliance, per directory.
+HHSC may assess up to \$1,000 per Day of noncompliance and per directory for each Day the directory is not submitted or is late, inaccurate, or incomplete.